Risk-free financing for your stock options.

 Many of these investors offer non-recourse financing, which means you do not have any risk if the company goes out of business.
 However, with less risk comes a higher cost: you end up giving away more of your upside.

-Other types of financing are structured more like mortgages where you're on the hook for the loan principle and interest, but you keep your entire upside.
+Other types of financing are structured more like mortgages where you're on the hook for the loan principal and interest, but you keep your entire upside.
 This type of financing has a much higher risk to you.

 Picking the right financing type can be hard.
 And finding financing providers can be even more difficult.